Jetroid/jetroid.github.io/_posts/2018-11-11-robco-revisited.md

 date: 2018-11-11 13:34:34 +0100
 background: "robco-revisited-beauty.png"
 background-color: "#17381C"
-summary: "In anticipation of Fallout 76, I reworked the issues with my take on the Hacking Minigame."
+summary: "In anticipation of Fallout 76, I reworked the issues with my take on the Hacking Minigame.
+Was it worth the effort?"
 categories:
  - "Projects"
 ---